Homemade Lemon Pepper Seasoning is so easy to make, and you are going to love it! It's so good on chicken, seafood, veggies and more.

 Salt and pepper

-I like to use these salt and pepper grinders to get the freshest tasting salt and pepper.
-Freshly cracked black pepper is my favorite — so flavorful!
+I like to use these salt and pepper grinders to get the most fresh tasting salt and pepper.
+Freshly cracked black pepper from a spice grinder is my favorite — so flavorful!

-You can use any kind of lemon in this recipe.
+There are many different types of lemons and you can use any of them in this recipe.
 Meyer lemons are a little sweeter, but they will work really well.
-I am lucky enough to have a lemon tree in my yard, but when I don't have any fresh ones I buy medium lemons at the store.
+I am lucky enough to have a lemon tree in my yard, but when I don't have any fresh ones I buy medium lemons at the grocery store.

-If you don't have a quality zester, you can carefully peel the lemons and finely dice them.
+If you don't have a quality zester, you can carefully peel the lemons and very finely dice the lemon peel.
 Be careful not to get any of the white pith underneath the lemon rind — that will give your lemon zest a bitter taste.

 When you're done zesting, be sure to use the juice to make something yummy like Strawberry Lemonade or Mini Lemon Cheesecakes!